James Stewart of Cardonald: Family connections

 His sister Margaret Stewart married John Stewart of Minto, and their children included Walter Stewart, 1st Lord Blantyre.

-His brother Matthew Stewart married Jehane Montgomerie, a daughter of Hugh Montgomerie, 2nd Earl of Eglinton and Marion or Mariota Seton, a sister of George Seton, 6th Lord Seton.
+His brother Matthew Stewart married Jehane or Jean Montgomerie, a daughter of Hugh Montgomerie, 2nd Earl of Eglinton and Marion or Mariota Seton, a sister of George Seton, 6th Lord Seton.

 His brother Alan Stewart was Commendator or Abbot of Crossraguel.
 Richard Bannatyne wrote that Allan Stewart was a friend to Cardonald.